-The Company's determination of fair value is based on an income approach with an appropriate risk-adjusted discount rate.
+The Company's determination of fair value is primarily based on an income approach with an appropriate risk-adjusted discount rate.
 Any identified impairment would result in an adjustment to the Company's results of operations.

 The Company performed its most recent annual impairment test of goodwill at December 31, 2011, which resulted in no recognition of an impairment loss.
-As of March 31, 2012, management was not aware of any factors that would indicate that it was more likely than not that the Company's fair value declined below its carrying value.
+As of June 30, 2012, management was not aware of any factors that would indicate that it was more likely than not that the Company's fair value declined below its carrying value.

 On September 15, 2011, the Financial Accounting Standards Board, or FASB, issued Accounting Standards Update 2011-08, "Intangibles - Goodwill and Other (Topic 350): Testing Goodwill for Impairment," or ASU 2011-08.
 ASU 2011-08 amended the rules for testing goodwill and impairment, stating that a company no longer has to calculate the fair value of a reporting unit unless it believes it is more likely than not that the unit's fair value is less than the value carried on the balance sheet.
-The amendment is to be applied prospectively and will be effective for annual periods beginning after December 15, 2011.
+The amendment is effective for annual periods beginning after December 15, 2011.
+The adoption of this standard did not have a significant impact on the Company.